grimfiendish/StatCompare/README.md

 <b>As of February 2025 it's stable, but I'm still tweaking it so keep updating your addon.
 Ping Provocateur in turtlewow or drop a note on [the project's github page](https://github.com/grimfiendish/StatCompare) if you have any issues.</b>

-_This version comes bundled with "StatCompareBuff", "StatCompareChar", "StatCompareSpell", "StatCompareGearCheck", and "StatCompareUI"._
+_This version comes bundled with "StatCompareBuff", "StatCompareChar", "StatCompareSpell", "StatCompareArmor", and "StatCompareUI"._

 ## 1.8 Screenshots